AdobeDocs/experience-manager-65.en/help/sites-developing/sap-commerce-cloud.md

 * **General Storage Mechanism**

-    * Product nodes are nt:unstructured.
+  * Product nodes are `nt:unstructured`.

   * A product node can be either:

     * A reference, with the product data stored elsewhere:

       * Product references contain a `productData` property, which points to the product data (typically under `/etc/commerce/products`).

       * The product data is hierarchical; product attributes are inherited from a product data node's ancestors.

       * Product references can also contain local properties, which override those specified in their product data.

     * A product itself:

       * Without a `productData` property.

       * A product node which holds all properties locally (and does not contain a productData property) inherits product attributes directly from its own ancestors.

 * **AEM-generic Product Structure**

   * Each variant must have its own leaf node.

   * The product interface represents both products and variants, but the related repository node is specific about which it is.

   * The product node describes the product attributes and variant axes.

 #### Example {#example-1}